Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Determination of ion temperature and average phonon number

 \section{Determination of ion temperature and average phonon number}

-We studied this cavity-EIT phenomenon with the motivation of determining the ion temperature.
-It is evident from \autoref{sec:Effect of themal state} that the linewidth of the cavity-EIT spectrum appears to serve as a probe parameter for temperature.
-The ion-temperature is incorporated in the systems by means of the thermal bath phonon occupancy ($n_{th}$) following \autoref{eq:n_avg} and \autoref{eq:nbar_rate} in steady state. \\
+We study the cavity-based EIT phenomenon with the motivation of determining the ion temperature.
+It is evident from \autoref{sec:Effect of themal state} that the linewidth of the cavity-EIT spectrum appears to serve as a probe parameter for the trapped ion temperature.
+The ion temperature is incorporated in the systems by means of the thermal bath phonon occupancy ($n_{th}$) following \autoref{eq:n_avg} and \autoref{eq:nbar_rate} in steady-state. \\

 The simulation is performed for four different values of the thermal bath phonon occupancy, $n_{th} = 0.5, 1, 5,$ and $10$, using the same set of parameters described in \autoref{sec:Transmission Analysis}.
 A clear trend of increasing linewidth with increasing $n_{th}$ is observed (see \autoref{fig:n_bar_temp_linewidth_a}).
 This behavior indicates that the ion temperature can be mapped to the observed cavity-EIT linewidth.
-In other words, by analyzing the EIT width of the cavity-EIT spectrum, the ion temperature can be inferred. \\
+In other words, by analyzing the EIT width of the cavity-EIT spectrum, the ion temperature can be inferred.
+In the subsequent sections, we discuss the applicability of this technique over a wide range of experimental parameters that govern current and futuristic cavity-QED systems in the strong and weak coupling regimes. \\

-In addition, the average phonon occupancy, $\bar{n}$, is an important quantity for various applications, such as estimating heating rates, determining fidelity of ion trap based quantum gates, indicating Lamb-Dicke regime etc. Since the phonon occupancy is directly related to temperature (see \autoref{eq:n_avg}), $\bar{n}$ can also be estimated from the cavity-EIT linewidth. \\
+In addition, the average phonon occupancy, $\bar{n}$, is an important quantity for various applications, such as estimating heating rates \cite{PhysRevA.61.063418}, determining the fidelity of ion trap-based quantum gates \cite{sorensen2000entanglement}, indicating the Lamb-Dicke regime etc \cite{leibfried2003quantum}.
+Since the phonon occupancy is directly related to temperature (see \autoref{eq:n_avg}), $\bar{n}$ can also be estimated from the cavity-EIT linewidth \cite{Wineland1979RadiativeEffects}. \\

-We further perform simulations over a wide range of ion temperatures, from which the linewidth is calculated by fitting a lorentzian function to the spectrum.
+We further perform simulations over a wide range of ion temperatures, from which the linewidth is calculated by fitting a Lorentzian function to the spectrum.
 The average phonon occupancy $\bar{n}$ is extracted by taking the expectation over phonon number operator ($\langle b^\dagger b\rangle$).
 In \autoref{fig:n_bar_temp_linewidth_b}, the ion temperature and $\bar{n}$ are illustrated as functions of the cavity-EIT linewidth.
-The predicted temperature exhibits an asymptotic behavior at low linewidth values, indicating that at very low temperatures, variations in linewidth are minimal. \\
+The predicted temperature exhibits an asymptotic behavior at low linewidth values, indicating that at high temperatures, variations in linewidth are minimal. \\

 This behavior can be understood from the $\sqrt{n}$ dependence of the control field Rabi frequency, $\Omega_c$, which directly governs the cavity-EIT linewidth.
 At low temperatures, small changes in temperature lead to rapid variations in $\Omega_c$, as described by \autoref{eq:effective_Rabi_freq}, resulting in noticeable changes in the linewidth.
 In contrast, at higher temperatures, the linewidth tends to saturate because variations in $\Omega_c$ become negligible. \\